 U.S. Department of Defense records show Bulley & Andrews was award nearly $9 million through a U.S. Army Corps of Engineers contract to convert the old Westlake Hospital in Melrose Park into a COVID-19 care facility.
 The Corps last worked with the firm in 1944.

 Bulley & Andrews also worked as subcontractors on a separate Corps project to reopen Advocate Sherman Hospital in Elgin.
 Both jobs were to increase the state’s hospital capacity for COVID-19 cases expected to overwhelm the health care system, but neither hospital site has been needed and the Corps has been criticized for the lack of transparency in awarding $1.7 billion in contracts nationally.

 Bulley & Andrews was hired by First Lady M.K.
 Pritzker to remove toilets in order to have a mansion on Chicago’s Gold Coast deemed uninhabitable.
 The move saved the Pritzkers $331,000 in property taxes on the mansion they own next to their home.
-Once the investigation was over, M.K.
-Pritzker had the contractors reinstall a toilet in J.B.’s “hangout/meeting area.”
+Once the county inspection was over, M.K.
+Pritzker had the contractors reinstall one toilet in J.B.’s “hangout/meeting area.”

 Cook County’s inspector general said removing the toilets was a “scheme to defraud” taxpayers.
 Pritzker paid the $331,000 in taxes when the scheme was exposed during the gubernatorial campaign, but the Pritzkers came under federal investigation for it.